Skip to Content

 Fossils are quite common in Minnesota, being present across the state.
 Many marine fossils like corals and other fish, as old as 380 million years, are usually found in the state’s north-central region.

-A diversity of fossils is present here, from oysters, and snails to shark teeth and clams, all of which date back to the Cretaceous Period.
+A diversity of fossils is present here, from oysters and snails to shark teeth and clams, dating back to the Cretaceous Period.

 At the Precambrian iron formation, which is located in the northeastern part of Minnesota, you can also find two million-year-old algae.
-When it comes to southeastern Minnesota, you can find cephalopods and trilobite fossils that date back to the Ordovician era.
+In southeastern Minnesota, you can find cephalopods and trilobite fossils that date back to the Ordovician era.

 Arrowheads

 Arrowheads can be found along the Minnesota River, where old Indian trails used to be.
-Plenty of rivers in Minnesota are great for finding arrowheads, especially the ones that shrank over time.
+Many rivers in Minnesota are great for finding arrowheads, especially the ones that shrank over time.

 Shark Teeth

-The Ellis County, or the iron ore areas in Hibbing and Keewatin areas, along with the granite mines in the Bellingham area, are also excellent places to find shark teeth.
+The Ellis County, or the iron ore areas in Hibbing and Keewatin, along with the granite mines in the Bellingham area, are also excellent places to find shark teeth.

 Fossils Can Be Often Found in Sedimentary Rocks & Here’s Why